ibra-kdbra/Cpp_Projects/README.md

 ### [Hangman-game](./Hangman-game)

-**What is hangman game?** [Learn more](https://en.wikipedia.org/wiki/Hangman_(game))
+**What is the Hangman game?** [Learn more](https://en.wikipedia.org/wiki/Hangman_(game))

-A text based game, the program takes in 2 parametes, the first one is a word or an expression, the second one is the number of attempts you want in your game.
+A text-based game; the program takes in two parameters: the first is a word or expression, and the second is the number of attempts you want in your game.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>